 Aizuwakamatsu City

-Aizuwakamatsu City, known as the castle town of Tsurugajo, is a historic town that made its mark as the stage of the Boshin War.
+Aizuwakamatsu City, known as the castle town of "Tsuruga Castle," is a city rich in history that etched its name in the stage of the Boshin War.

 Symbolized by the tragedy of the Byakkotai, the people of Aizu valued "righteousness" and lived with the pride of samurai, passing down their noble spirit to this day.
-Tsurugajo, towering in the city center, stands as a symbol of resilience through the flames of war, and the castle town retains a strong impression of samurai culture.
-Walking through the old streets, you can feel the breath of history and the indomitable spirit of the Aizu people.
-With seasonal landscapes, Aizu lacquerware, and local cuisine like "Kozuyu," the charm of culture, history, and food is abundant.
+Tsuruga Castle, towering in the city center, is a symbol of revival that endured the flames of war, and the castle town still retains the traces of samurai culture.
+Walking through the old streets, one can feel the breath of history along with the indomitable spirit of the Aizu people.
+With seasonal landscapes, Aizu lacquerware, and local cuisine "Kozuyu," the culture, history, and food are all attractive.

-It is a popular sightseeing destination, also known as "Little Kyoto of Tohoku," where you can leisurely enjoy sightseeing, strolling, and gourmet experiences.
+It is a popular sightseeing destination, also referred to as "Little Kyoto of Tohoku," where you can leisurely enjoy sightseeing, strolling, and gourmet experiences.

 Attractions of history and culture